 Transgenic DNA integrates randomly into the embryonic genome following microinjection.
 Usually, multiple copies of the transgene integrate at a single chromosomal site just prior to the first cell division, which ensures that the transgene is present in all nucleated cells of the developing embryo.
-Approximately 10-30% of the microinjected embryos that develop to term will inherit the transgene.
+Approximately 10 to 30 percent of the microinjected embryos that develop to term will inherit the transgene.
 These founder (F0) mice, although carrying the same transgene, are unique as they vary from each other in the number of transgenes that integrate (transgene copy number) and the chromosomal site at which the transgenes integrated (integration site).
 Both the integration site and, to a lesser extent, the transgene copy number can affect transgene expression patterns, which must be determined for each newly created line.

 Frequently Asked Questions

-- Will all the pups born following microinjection carry the transgene?
+Will all the pups born following microinjection carry the transgene?

-- Do all the founders that inherited the transgene express the transgene?
+Do all the founders that inherited the transgene express the transgene?

-- I have bred my founder several times and none of the progeny inherit the transgene.
+I have bred my founder several times and none of the progeny inherit the transgene.
 Why is this?

-- Now that I have my founders, what should I do?
+Now that I have my founders, what should I do?

-- What strain should I use to generate F1 mice for expression analysis?
+What strain should I use to generate F1 mice for expression analysis?